-Some universities have additional requirements for limited entry programmes that involve ranking the students based on their best 80 Achievements Standard credits.
+Some universities have additional requirements for limited entry programs (e.g. engineering and medical school students) that involve ranking the students based on their best 80 Achievements Standard credits.
 Students should ensure they know the requirements needed for entering the Tertiary courses they are aiming for at the start of the year and preferably from Year 11.

 Having a clear career and subject pathway from Year 11 is the best way to go.
 If a student needs help with finding their career and subject pathway, they should first talk to their form teacher.
-Further assistance and guidance is also available from the Head of Secondary (Yvonne Vujcich), the Gateway Coordinators (Matua Te Rangi) and the Principal (David Rogers).
+Further assistance and guidance is also available from the Head of Secondary (Yvonne Vujcich), the Gateway Coordinators and the Principal (David Rogers).